yiisoft/middleware-dispatcher/README.md

   `index()` method will be executed.
 - A name of PSR-15 middleware class.
 The middleware instance will be obtained from container.
 - A name of PSR-15 request handler class.
 The request handler instance will be obtained from container and executed.
+- An identifier of container definition for PSR-15 middleware.
+The middleware instance will be obtained from container and executed.
 - A name or instance of invokable class.
 If the name of invokable class is provided, the instance will be obtained from container and executed.
 - A function returning a middleware such as